 persistentVolumeClaim:

-# Substitute with your StorageClass name.
+# Substitute your StorageClass name.

 storageClassName: i-sds-replicated-thin-r2